Radiation therapy uses high-energy rays or particles thereof to destroy malignant cells. radiotherapy forbreast cancer administered:

 - Changes in breast size, shape or elasticity.
 Swelling may persist for up to 6 months in the treatment when radiotherapy is carried out after the lumpectomy.

 - Increase or decrease in sensitivity in the processing zone.

 A woman should inform your doctor about any current changes that occur after a while: it concerns the size, shape and appearance of the breast.

 In some cases there is discomfort and pain after irradiation.
 This symptom may persist for six months or more after treatment.

-Radiotherapy can cause pain and inflammation of the tissues of the pharynx and esophagus, causing difficulty in swallowing.
+Radiotherapy can cause pain and inflammation of the pharynx and esophagus tissue, causing difficulty in swallowing.
 This is an unintended consequence of treatment usually occurs 2-3 weeks after the start and held when exposure ends and the inflammation is reduced.

 After radiotherapy for some women marked difficulties in shoulder movements in connection with recent changes in the muscles.
 This type of treatment in the processing leads to the density and stiffness of the muscles due to the formation of scar tissue.
 Benefit Child exercises aimed at rehabilitation.

 Rarely observed nausea, to cope with which help the drug.
 Disappears after irradiation.

 Radiation pneumonitis - unusual adverse effects of treatment, which appears after weeks or months following radiation therapy for breast cancer.
 It often occurs in women who receive methotrexate and 5-fluorouracil (Adrucil, 5-FU) at the same time as radiotherapy.

 One potential side effect is damage to the nerves in the shoulder area.
 As a result, marked numbness, burning or tingling in the arm or shoulder.
 This unintended consequence of therapy is rare, but long-term gains for some women.